MP Estate Planning UK

 Balancing quality of life and benefits

-Immediate supportTrustees act straight awaySupport begins after probate
+Immediate supportTrustees act straight awaySupport begins only after probate completes (typically 3-12 months)

-Practical benefitTrustees learn needs earlyRequires capacity to make will
+Practical benefitTrustees learn the beneficiary’s needs while settlor is alive to guide themRequires testamentary capacity to make a valid will

 A letter of wishes helps trustees follow your intentions when you cannot speak for yourself.
-And flexible terms usually beat a fixed promise as needs and rules change.
+It is non-binding but invaluable — and flexible trust terms usually serve the beneficiary better than fixed promises, because needs and benefit rules change over time.

-Read our living trust guide to see how a plan can protect care and preserve benefit entitlement.
+Read our lifetime trust guide to see how a plan can protect care and preserve benefit entitlement.

 Choosing the right trust type for a vulnerable beneficiary

-Different legal models give families either steady income or flexible access to capital.
-We outline three common choices and the trade-offs they bring.
+Different trust arrangements give families either steady income or flexible access to capital.
+We outline three common choices and the trade-offs each brings.

 vulnerable beneficiary trust